Retrieving Top-k Hyperedge Triplets: Models and Applications: Related Work

 {\bf $h$-motifs.} Lee et al. introduced $h$-motifs to describe the connectivity patterns of three connected hyperedges~\cite{lee2020hypergraph}.
-Three hyperedges are defined to be connected if one of them is adjacent to two of the others.
-Given a set of three connected hyperedges $\{e, f, g\}$, there exists seven regions that describe the connectivity relations: $e \setminus (f \cup g)$, $f \setminus (e \cup g)$, $g \setminus (e \cup f)$, $(e \cap f) \setminus g$, $(f \cap g) \setminus e$, $(e \cap g) \setminus f$, and $e \cap f \cap g$ (see Figure~\ref{fig:hmotifs}).
+Three hyperedges are defined to be connected if 1 of them is adjacent to 2 of the others.
+Given a set of 3 connected hyperedges $\{e, f, g\}$, there exists 7 regions that describe the connectivity relations: $e \setminus (f \cup g)$, $f \setminus (e \cup g)$, $g \setminus (e \cup f)$, $(e \cap f) \setminus g$, $(f \cap g) \setminus e$, $(e \cap g) \setminus f$, and $e \cap f \cap g$ (see Figure~\ref{fig:hmotifs}).
 Based on these regions, $h$-motifs describe all possible combinations of whether nodes exist in them, up to symmetry.
 There are 24 closed $h$-motifs where all three hyperedges are overlapping with each other.
 We show four high frequency closed $h$-motifs in Figure~\ref{fig:hmotifs}.
 Lee et al. observed that $h$-motif distributions can be used effectively for evolution analysis of author-paper networks and hyperedge prediction models.
 The aforementioned $s$-walk definition is related to $h$-motif in that an $h$-motif can be categorized more coarsely as a $1$-trace, $1$-meander, and/or $1$-path of length three.
-We stress that $h$-motifs are size independent as they only take into account the existence or lack of nodes in each region.
+We stress that $h$-motifs do not consider size information, unlike our work, as they only take into account the existence or lack of nodes in each region.
+In a journal extension~\cite{lee2024hypergraph}, Lee et al. expanded upon $h$-motifs with $k$h-motifs by further classifying them into $k$ categories based on their region sizes $c$, e.g., 3h-motifs have three categories for each region: (1) c = 0, (2) c = 1, and (3) c $>$ 1.
+This again has the same $h$-motif problem of larger hyperedges where all regions fall into category (3).
+The authors motivate $h$-motifs and $k$h-motifs through the avenue of hypergraph classification, unlike our work which targets community detection.